Avant-Garde Art \ Music Futurista (The Art Of Noises) [LTMCD 2401]

 14. F.T.
 MARINETTI Five Radio Sintesi

 "Of the major early 20th century artistic movements, Futurism is widely acknowledged as a major influence, and the first in which music and performance were major elements.
 Musica Futurista contains the first substantial recordings of Futurist music, digitally remastered and with two additional tracks.
-The booklet text by James Hayward is informative" (The Wire, 09/2004)
+The booklet text by James Nice is informative" (The Wire, 09/2004)

 "The influence of these works can be seen across multiple genres, from modern composition to avant rock and electronica" (Brainwashed, 08/2004)

 "A beautiful and serene re-examination of explosive thinkers and the bombs they loved.
 One of the most important records released this year" (Paris Transatlantic, 06/2006)